Launch of the Imperial International Phenome Training Centre

 Latest NIHR Funding announcement

-April 1st, 2012 marks the beginning of the new NIHR Imperial BRC award.
+1 April 2012 marked the beginning of the new NIHR Imperial BRC award.
 In August 2011, NIHR pledged £112M in funding to the NIHR Imperial Biomedical Research Centre to be used to facilitate the continued development of cutting-edge translational research and healthcare innovations within NIHR Imperial BRC over the course of the next five years.

 NIHR/Wellcome Trust Imperial Clinical Research Facility awarded NIHR Funding